-If you don’t label your boxes as you pack, then every box that you open in your new place will be a mystery.
+If you don’t label your boxes as you pack, then every box you open in your new place will be a mystery.
 A simple naming system involves placing the room where the items go and an overview of what is inside.
 Because labeling a box “ELECTRONICS” is like an invitation for theft, consider creating a label for each box with a QR code that can tell you where each item goes.
 Then number the codes to find what you need right away.

 4. Take advantage of your drawers.

-If you have a desk, dresser, or other furniture items with drawers, then pack soft items inside of them before wrapping up the piece to protect it.
+If you have a desk, dresser, or other furniture items with drawers, pack soft items inside them before wrapping up the piece to protect it.
 You’ll reduce the number of boxes that you need while saving yourself some time with the unpacking process.
 It can also be a fantastic way to guard your fragile items during the move.

 5. Use your clothing as bubble wrap.

 When breakable items are being moved to your new home, try wrapping as many as you can with your t-shirts and other soft clothing.
 You will save a little on the cost of bubble wrap and pack two things simultaneously.
-Use your socks as extra padding when you have space in a box that is fragile to reduce movement.
+Use your socks as extra padding when you have space in a fragile box to reduce movement.
 Even blankets can be wrapped around the furniture to prevent damage during transport.

 6. Get your security deposit back.

 Once you have all of your items on the truck to go to your next place, remember to clean up your old home to earn back that security deposit.
-Make sure that you take pictures with a newspaper or media item that contains the current date to prove that the work was completed per your lease.
-You will need to take photographs of wet surfaces, the cleaners you used, and a video walkthrough after completing everything with that newspaper in hand and visible the entire time will help to protect you against baseless claims.
+Ensure that you take pictures with a newspaper or media item that contains the current date to prove that the work was completed per your lease.
+You will need to take photographs of wet surfaces, the cleaners you used, and a video walkthrough after completing everything with that newspaper in hand and visible the entire time will help protect you against baseless claims.